vimberlin/vimberlin.de/_posts/2015-09-22-vimfest-october-2015.md

 - Vim for Newbies

-- Plugin Showcase: everyone giving a brief description of plugins used and their purpose, experience and value + ad hoc sessions on plugins others are especially interested in
+- Plugin showcase: everyone giving a brief description of plugins used and their purpose, experience and value + ad hoc sessions on plugins others are especially interested in